Eye Pain (cont.)

 Causes of eye pain fall into two broad categories: ocular pain and orbital pain.

 - Ocular pain is eye pain coming from the pain-sensitive outer structures of the surface of the eye.

 - Conjunctivitis is one of the most common eye problems.
 Conjunctivitis can be an allergic, bacterial, chemical, or viral inflammation of the conjunctiva (the delicate membrane lining the eyelid and covering the eyeball).
 Pinkeye is a nonmedical term usually referring to a viral conjunctivitis, because the conjunctiva gets inflamed and turns a pinkish color.
-Pain is usually mild or there is no pain at all.
-Itching, redness, and drainage are typical symptoms associated with conjunctivitis.
+Pain is usually mild with conjunctivitis, or there is no pain at all.
+Itching, redness, and drainage are typical symptoms and signs associated with conjunctivitis.

-- Corneal abrasions and corneal ulcerations are also common causes of eye pain.
+- Corneal abrasions and corneal ulcerations are also common conditions that cause eye pain.
 The cornea is the transparent surface of the eye.
-Abrasions occur from scratches to the surface of the cornea, such as from a foreign body in the eye or overuse of contact lenses.
+Abrasions occur from scratches to the surface of the cornea, such as from trauma, a foreign body in the eye or overuse of contact lenses.
 Ulcerations occur from infections or abrasions.
 Foreign bodies, usually located on the cornea or in the conjunctiva, are objects or materials that give the sensation that something is in eye.
 Foreign bodies produce eye pain similar to that of corneal abrasions.

 - Chemical burns and flash burns are significant causes of eye pain.
 Chemical burns come from eye exposure to acid or alkaline substances, such as household cleaners or bleach.
-Flash burns occur from intense light sources, such as arc welding or tanning booths, when improper eye protection is worn.
-Even an intensely sunny day can cause a flash burn.
+Flash burns occur from intense light sources, such as arc welding or the ultraviolet rays of tanning booths, when improper eye protection is worn.
+Even an intense sunny day can cause a corneal flash burn.

-- Blepharitis causes eye pain when an inflammation of the eyelid is caused by plugged oil glands at the eyelid edges.
+- Blepharitis is a condition that causes eye pain when an inflammation of the eyelid is caused by plugged oil glands at the eyelid edges.